nruhm/diarscription/docs/reference/audio/sample-d/gold-reference.md

 140
 00:08:01,884 --> 00:08:04,482
-[SPEAKER_01]: There's actually a payment bill at DEF CON
+[SPEAKER_01]: There's actually a payment village at DEF CON

 141
 00:08:04,462 --> 00:08:08,110